Easy One-Pot Chicken Stew, Moroccan-Style, No Tagine

 This Moroccan-style Chicken Stew is best consumed within a few days of preparation.
 However, if you want to freeze it, transfer it to a freezer-safe container and store it in the freezer for up to a month.

-How do I defrost or reheat this Moroccan-Style Chicken Stew?
+How do I defrost or reheat this Stew?

-To defrost the stew, place it in the refrigerator overnight, at least a day before you plan to serve it.
+To defrost the stew, place it in the refrigerator overnight, at least 1 day before serving.
 Once it is thawed, you can reheat it gradually on the stove by warming it in a saucepan.

 One serving*: Carbs: 17.4g Fibre: 9.1g Net Carbs: 8.3g